-- 7.3 The management plan shall include verifiable targets by which progress towards each of the prescribed management objectives can be assessed.
-(New) - 7.3.1 Verifiable targets are established to ensure progress towards each management objective, and are used as the basis for monitoring, as described in Principle 8.
+7.3 The management plan shall include verifiable targets by which progress towards each of the prescribed management objectives can be assessed.
+(New)

+7.3.1 Verifiable targets and the frequency at which they are assessed, are established to ensure progress towards each management objective, and are used as the basis for monitoring, as described in Principle 8.
 Targets are measurable (where possible), address short-term and long-term time frames (as applicable), and each is supported by a rationale, including underlying assumptions.
-(Adapt)